 Ordering is now closed !!
-Please come back in February for more details.We hope to be able to supply from stock in the next batch.
+Please come back in Mid March for more details or email email@example.com to get on the waiting list.We hope to be able to supply from stock in the next batch.

 A Little History

 The Amiga 1000